Benedikt Francke, Vice-Chairman of the Munich Security Conference and CEO, met with Georgian Minister of External Affairs, Ilia Dachiashvili.

 “Minister Darchiashvili stressed the importance of properly presenting Georgia at the Munich Conference, a forum that effectively addresses global political challenges.

-Both parties agreed to work closely together in the future, within the conference, to disseminate accurate information about Georgia.
+Both parties agreed to work closely together in the future, within the international conference, to disseminate accurate information about Georgia.

 The Vice-Chairman expressed an interest in further cooperating with the Georgian Government, including the planning joint events to strengthen the positive image Georgia.